Organ donation

-The gift of life through organ donation is a unique opportunity for people who at the end of their life can save or transform the lives of others.
+The gift of life through organ donation is a unique opportunity for people who are at the end of their life to save or transform the lives of others.

 Organ donation is the gift of an organ to help someone who needs a life-saving transplant.
 Thousands of people’s lives are saved every year by the kindness and generosity of organ donors and their families.
 Organs that can be donated include heart, lungs, kidneys, liver, pancreas and small bowels.
 Tissues such as skin, bone, heart valves and corneas can also be donated to improve and enhance the lives of others.

-It takes less than two minutes to register your decision and can be done on your tablet, smartphone or computer.
-More importantly, let your family and friends be aware of your organ donation decision.
+It takes less than two minutes to register your decision.
+More importantly, let your family and friends know about your organ donation decision.

 The UK National Health Service has made significant and huge investments to improve the number of organ donors throughout the country in order bridge the gap between the number of people desperately waiting for a transplant and the number of people who can donate organs following their death.

-At MidYorks NHS Trust, our Organ Donation Committee is comprised of a group of dedicated and passionate individuals who work collaboratively and closely with many hospital services and stakeholders within the trust ensuring that organ donation processes happen in the safest and most meaningful way for everyone involved.
-The committee also works to promote knowledge and raise awareness in organ donation and its benefits throughout the Trust and the wide MidYorkshire community.
+In Pinderfields Hospital, our Organ Donation Committee is comprised of a group of dedicated and passionate individuals who work collaboratively and closely with many hospital services and stakeholders within the trust ensuring that organ donation processes happen in the safest and most meaningful way for everyone involved.
+The committee also works to promote knowledge and raise awareness in organ donation and its benefits throughout the Trust and the wider Wakefield community.

 Organ donation law in England has changed